greatspn/SOURCES/README.md

 GreatSPN compiles and runs successfully on macOS.
-Before running the Linux/Unix installation steps, you will first need to install the Developer Tools (Xcode) and Oracle Java (version 8 or greater).
+Before running the Linux/Unix installation steps, you will first need to install the Developer Tools (Xcode) and Java OpenJDK (version 11 or greater).
 Then install all the required dependencies using a software like [Homebrew](https://brew.sh/), e.g. by running the command:
 ```